|

 of the walk and stopped to pick a few to eat.
 Not too far from there

-point along the entire Appalachian Trail.
-It is still close, but
+the entire Appalachian Trail.
+It is still close, but I put the halfway

-I put the halfway point back at Pine Grove Furnace State Park according
+point back at Pine Grove Furnace State Park according to the data

-to the data book this year.
+book this year.

 I continued along the pavement, now beginning to really soften in

-the suns rays.
+sticky tar.
 Eventually the heat waves glimmering off the black

 pavement gave way to the little house that I was looking for.
-I

-hot road walk.
-She was interested in anything that I had to say,
+this blazing hot road walk.
+She was interested in anything that

-and probably could have told stories she had heard from other hikers
+I had to say, and probably could have told stories she had heard

-no longer in business.
-I could not stay long, the heat of the afternoon
+farther along was no longer in business.
+I could not stay long,

-was not getting any cooler.
-It was probably the hottest part of
+the heat of the afternoon was not getting any cooler.
+It was probably

-the afternoon, but I went on my way after thanking her and photographing
+the hottest part of the afternoon, but I went on my way after thanking

-the legendary "Ice Cream Lady."
+her and photographing the legendary "Ice Cream Lady" -

 My boots were sticking to the tar like I was walking on flypaper